Novactive/Nova-eZPlatform-Bundles/README.md

 ### Usage and main feature

-By default this bundle will use [picturefill](https://github.com/scottjehl/picturefill) to load the good version of the your Variation.
+By default this bundle will use [picturefill](https://github.com/scottjehl/picturefill) to load the good version of the your variations.

-You can also decided to lazy load the image, the bundle uses in this case [unveil.js](https://github.com/luis-almeida/unveil) to load the good version of the your Variation.
+You can also decide to lazy load the images, in this case the bundle uses [unveil.js](https://github.com/luis-almeida/unveil) to load the good version of the variation alias name.

 Today it handles 3 versions: